UniquePete/ZMPT101B-arduino/README.md

 current sensors library for Arduino <https://github.com/rkoptev/ACS712-arduino>.
 This library is modified so that it can be used with ZMPT101B voltage sensor with the same code principle.
+An alternate constructor and method are also included to provide a similar structure to that in the [Rob Tillaart](https://github.com/RobTillaart/ACS712) library.

 ## Methods